Transmit the video status data

 Answer format

-For feedback on command execution, use video status events.
+For feedback on command execution, use events indicating the video status.

 Contact support